 Research

-Learning and Control for Networked Systems
+Reinforcement Learning for Networked Systems

 Reinforcement Learning (RL) has achieved many sucess in single-agent systems, but its application to large scale networked systems face a major obstacle: scalability.
 Put more concretely, the scalibity issue lies in that the state or action space of such networked systems can be exponentially large in the number of nodes; further, each agent only has local observation of the state of the network.
 In this project, we investigate how we can use the network structure to make RL scalable for networked systems.